 Step aside Google, out of the way Amazon, it takes a British supermarket to show you how to make a jaw-droppingly cheap tablet that's actually desirable.
 If you're looking for a tablet for the kids, something cheap to use around the house, or an affordable option for the tablet-virgin in your life, the Tesco Hudl 2 is going be downright impossible to ignore.

-Building on the success of the original Hudl, which now drops from £119 to £99, Tesco's Hudl 2 is bigger and better in almost every way.
+Building on the success of the original (and now discontinued) Hudl, Tesco's Hudl 2 is bigger and better in almost every way.
 There's a larger 8.3-inch HD screen, a quad-core processor that Tesco claims is three times faster, double the RAM at 2GB, and a slightly improved 5MP camera.

 I did not expect to be charmed by the Hudl 2.
-It only costs £129, it has a stupid name, and it's part of Tesco's bizarre plan to make and do everything.
-It was with some reluctance, reticence, and even regret that I put my Google Nexus 7 (2013) aside and took up my new tablet.
+It now only costs £99 (it launched at £129), it has a stupid name, and it's part of Tesco's bizarre plan to make and do everything.
+It was with some reluctance, reticence, and even regret that I put my Nexus 7 (2013) aside and took up my new tablet.
 Hudl round and allow me to explain how Tesco's tablet won me over.

 Google's first Nexus 7 tablet made the smaller tablet form factor fashionable, but just as smartphone displays are growing consistently larger, so are tablets.

 When Apple decided to enter the smaller tablet market it chose to make the first iPad mini's display 7.9 inches.
 Tesco takes the trend slightly further with an 8.3-inch display in the Hudl 2.